user7210unix/SlimWM/README.md

  - Developed from Scratch ⚙️
  - Lightweight and Fast ⚡
- - uses sxhkd => a Simple X hotkey daemon 🍃
- - Cool outline style drag move ⚙️
+ - Cool outline style drag move 🍃
  - Readable code(kind of) ⚡